Agent onboarding

 Examples

-• Neither context nor manifest supports --csv.
+• Use --csv only on commands that document CSV support.
+Neither context nor manifest supports CSV output.

 Text-first onboarding